 All tenants of our 100% DKO partners qualify to use the DKO HomeSwap Register.
 Our 100% DKO partners are: Dale & Valley Homes, Durham City Homes, East Durham Homes, Karbon Homes, livin, and North Star Housing.
 Mutual exchanges are a quick way to move into a different Council or Housing Association property.

 You can exchange your property with another Council or Housing Association tenant anywhere in the country; perhaps to be closer to family or friends, or nearer work, you are not restricted to the area you currently live in.

-Your advert will appear on the website for a period of 3 Months.
-After the initial 3 month period your advert will expire automatically.
+Your advert will appear on the website for a period of at least 3 Months.
 If you have not found a suitable exchange during this time, then you will need to tell DKO that you want to continue to advertise for a swap.

 You will be sent a reminder 7 days before your property advert is due to expire.
 If you want to continue to advertise your property for exchange then you need to tell us- if you do not contact us, your advert will expire and other customers will not be able to view your property.